cpp-for-yourself/lectures-and-homeworks/lectures/templates_how_classes.md

 };

 int main() {
+    // Creates a new implicit instantiation of Coordinate<int>
-    // The compiler is able to figure out the types Coordinate coordinate{42, 23};
+    const Coordinate coordinate{42, 23};
     coordinate.Print();
+    // Uses the explicit instantiation of Coordinate<float>
-    Coordinate other_coordinate{42.42F, 23.23F};
+    const Coordinate other_coordinate{42.42F, 23.23F};
-    other_coordinate.Print();
+    // ❌ Won't compile!
+No Print() function in explicit specialization other_coordinate.Print();
     return 0;
 }